 Blank wall area means a portion of the exterior facade of the building that does not include: windows or doors; columns, pilasters or other articulation greater than 12 inches in depth; or a substantial material change (paint color is not considered a substantial change).

 2. Standards

 Blank wall area applies in both a vertical and horizontal direction.
-Blank wall area applies to ground and upper story primary and side street-facing building facades only.
+Blank wall area applies to all building faces visible from an alley, private street or public right-of-way.

 B. Build-To Range